-a.
-Play Like a Champion Today Coaches Clinic

 - a.
+Play Like a Champion Today Coaches Clinic - a.
 A list of upcoming trainings can be found here: CYO Workshops - b.
-New coaches have one year to complete the training.

-b.
-Virtus Training (Protecting God's Children)
+New coaches have one year to complete the training. - b.
+Virtus Training (Protecting God's Children) - a.

-- a.
 This training can be completed online or in person.
 An online account must be created. - b.
-Register by visiting: Virtus Online - c.
+Get more information by visiting: Virtus - c.
 A 5 year recertification is required for all CYO Volunteers and can be satisfied by completing one of the following online trainings: - i.
 VIRTUS Protecting God's Children Re-Certification for Adults - ii.
 Keeping the Promise Alive - c.
 View the Mandated and Permissive Reporter Online Training and print the certificate.
 An online account must be created here: Mandated and Permissive Reporter Online Training - d.
 Submit a signed ACT 24 form. - a.
 This form can be found in Appendix A or download here: ACT 24 - e.
-Read the Code of Pastoral Conduct and submit a signed Acknowledgement form (found in Appendix A). a.
+Read the Code of Pastoral Conduct and submit a signed Acknowledgement form (found in Appendix A). - a.
 The Code can also be found here: Code of Pastoral Conduct - f.
 Read and sign the Sudden Cardiac Arrest Information Acknowledgment Form (found in Appendix A). - a.
 This form can also be found here: Sudden Cardiac Arrest Information Acknowledgment - g.
 Complete the online Concussion Training program at: www.nfhslearn.com - h.
 Read and sign the Code of Conduct for Coaches (found in Appendix A).
-Download the form here: Code of Conduct for Coaches
+Download the form here: Code of Conduct for Coaches - i.
+Read the CYO Handbook of Policies and Procedures and sign the Coaches Acknowledgement of Receipt and Review of CYO Handbook (annual sign)